Physical Education plays a central part of life at the school from Reception through to Year 6.

 - understand the importance of fair play and equality

 The curriculum is broad, rich and well balanced - children can progress and be monitored effectively in all areas.
 For a more detailed look at the curriculum please refer to this page.

-Last term, Class 3 had swimming lessons every Friday to ensure that each child is able to swim 25 metres by the end of Year 6.
+Children in Y4, Y5 and Y6 also have weekly swimming lessons during the autumn term to ensure that each child is able to swim 25 metres by the end of Year 6.

 Extra-curricular and Competitions

 At Peover Superior, we take our extra-curricular sessions and competition programme very seriously.
 We are partnered with the Holmes Chapel cluster, Sandbach cluster and Macclesfield Small Schools group.
 These connections allow us to have an extensive and varied inter-school programme.
 Please refer to 'Fixtures and Results' for all information relating to clubs, teams and fixtures.